How do I create an account?

 If you have not received an email notification regarding the status of your proposal after two weeks, we encourage you to contact the appropriate Area Chair directly via email.
 Find Area Chairs’ contact information at http://southwestpca.org/conference/call-for-papers/.

-If I need assistance with the proposal process, who should I contact?
+If I need assistance with the proposal or registration process, who should I contact?

 For additional conference proposal assistance, contact: